 1 The thickness value of the requirement 7.1.3g.1 is ≥100 µm.

-2 This value specified in the requirement 7.1.3g.2 can be read from the CoC.
+2 The laminate thickness can be read from the CoC.
 It does not indicate worst-case thickness as mentioned in the requirement 7.1.3g.1.
 This prohibits the use of 5 mil laminate on the lower end of the tolerance between 4,5 mil and 4,8 mil.

 3 Precautions specified in this requirement are defined to prevent a worst-case insulation value of less than 100 µm due to high tolerances with rough copper surface treatment as indicted in Table 7-2.